UniLogin/UniLogin/docs/source/overview.rst

 **Message lifecycle**

-The message starts it's journey when it is created and signed by the user (i.e. application or SDK) and then sent to relayer.
-In relayer it goes through the following states:
+The message starts its journey when it is created and signed by the user (i.e. an application or an SDK) and then sent to a relayer.
+In the relayer it goes through the following states:

 .. image:: ../modeling/img/concepts/MessageStates.png

-- **await signature** ``optional``- Relayer waits to collect all required signatures if the message requires more than one signature.
+- **await signature** ``optional``- The relayer waits to collect all required signatures if the message requires more than one signature.
-- **queued** - Message is queued to be sent.
+- **queued** - The message is queued to be sent.
-- **pending** - Message is propagated to the network and waits to be mined.
+- **pending** - The message is propagated to the network and waits to be mined.
 In a pending state, the message has a transaction hash.
-- **sucess** / **error** - Mined transaction is a success or an error.
-In a success state, the content of message status is not changed.
+- **sucess** / **error** - A mined transaction is a success or an error.
+In a success state, the content of the message status is not changed.
 In an error state, the message has an error message.

-Connection new device
+New device connection
 ^^^^^^^^^^^^^^^^^^^^^

 One of the key activities is connecting the newly created public key to the existing smart contract wallet.
 The new public key is created on a new device or application that never interacted with the smart contract wallet before.
 See below.

 .. image:: static/connect/setup.png

-The new public key is added using meta-transaction.
-Meta-transaction needs to be signed with the private key from a device that already is authorized in the wallet smart contract.
-After signing, meta-transaction is sent to the relayer, which propagates it to the blockchain.
-Below picture shows this process.
+The new public key is added using a meta-transaction.
+The meta-transaction needs to be signed with the private key from a device that is already authorized in the wallet smart contract.
+After signing, the meta-transaction is sent to the relayer, which propagates it to the blockchain.
+The picture below shows this process.

 .. image:: static/connect/expected.png

 There are four key actors in the process:

-- **Old device** or application that is already authorized.
+- **Old device** or an application that is already authorized.
 Authorized means there is a public and private key pair, where the private key is stored on the device and public key is in the wallet smart contract on the blockchain.
-- **New device** (or new application) that we want to authorize to use wallet smart contract.
-To do that we need to generate **new key pair** (new public key and private key) and add the new public key to wallet contract as management or action key.
-Adding key is creating meta-transaction signed by the old device (old private key) and sending to relayer.
+- **New device** (or a new application) that we want to authorize to use the wallet smart contract.
+To do that we need to generate **new key pair** (a new public key and private key) and add the new public key to the wallet contract as a management or action key.
+Adding key is creating a meta-transaction signed by the old device (old private key) and sending to the relayer.
-- **Relayer** - relays meta-transaction sent from an old device to blockchain
+- **Relayer** - relays meta-transaction sent from an old device to the blockchain
-- **Smart Contract Wallet** - smart contract that stores keys and executes meta-transactions.
+- **Smart Contract Wallet** - a smart contract that stores keys and executes meta-transactions.

 **Possible attacks**